[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 text: "旧金山今天晴朗,15°C,有风。建议穿长袖+防风外套。"

-1. Explicit Thought Process: Make the Agent’s reasoning process visible and debuggable
+1. Explicit thinking process: make the Agent’s reasoning process visible and debuggable

-2. Tool Invocation Timing: Invoke only when external information is clearly needed
+2. Tool call timing: call tools only when external information is clearly needed

-3. Result Interpretation: Not just displaying data, but providing explanations and suggestions
+3. Result explanation: not just showing data, but providing explanations and suggestions

 Part 3: Context Engineering